ieeevr/2027/contribute/workshops/index.md

 <p>
 Workshop submissions require a short two-page maximum proposal and a call for papers (CFP).
 The Workshop Proposal is an internal document for decision-making purposes only. <br>

-Organizers are required to complete the application form at the following link (Link).
+Organizers are required to complete the application form at the following link (<a href="https://docs.google.com/forms/d/e/1FAIpQLSfnckNkngKzC_biNE_V6XsZgKBcBotd7XGECI6wJXf_LuMxIA/viewform?usp=header" target="_blank"><strong class="red">Link</strong></a>).
 The form will collect all necessary information regarding your proposed workshop, including the following items:</p>

 <ul>
 <li>Workshop title and acronym.</li>